yehjuneheo/AWS_HOL/Containers & Kubernetes (ECS, EKS)/Creating a Docker Image and Deploying Containers using Fargate.md

-### This section covers about creating a docker image.
+### This section covers about creating a docker image and deploying it using a ECS Fargate.

 ## Creating a Docker Image
 * First I used the CloudFormation template provided by learn.cantrill.io to automate building the required resources.